Template:— operating_environment (op_env) Context:— UK_Defence |

 This is the identifier of the Operating_environment.

-The organization that created the associated identifier.
-Additionally a Person or Information System could be defined when either of these are the source; see Identifier template.
+a Person or Information System could be defined when either of these are the source; see Identifier template.

 This is the reference to the set of assumptions from which the operating environment has been derived